brklyn8900/learnkoinos/docs/M1/2_installation.md

 register name_service 1AM1c73tDNTc24KYqYvSHmoZ2C7oe4DZhh
 register resources 1BXi4SX4jjbaLzcRbmRKtpMQbQmFYnmX9Z
 register governance 147aWsRsveXK4jwz5bdLumJv3yfF95woSc
 ```

-The next set of commands `register` and `register_token` pulls in system level smart contracts that you normally interact with through the `koinos-cli`.
-You can customize this as you use the `koinos-cli` more to fit your needs.

-The argument passed to `register` can be any name you wish, it does not impact the entry points of the smart contract.
+___💡 Pro tip: Create two folders for `koinos-cli`!
+One with a `.koinosrc` file specific for test net and another for main net!___

+As you become more familiar with using `koinos-cli` you can modify the `.koinosrc` file to suit your needs by adding additional contracts that you use often.
+We'll go over each of these commands in this module.

 ## Starting the `koinos-cli` wallet.

-Regardless if you are on test net or main net, the remaining portions of this guide remain the same.

-To start the wallet, run the following command from the directory where your `koinos-cli` executable/binary file is located:
+### Windows Users:

+Run the executable `koinos-cli.exe`

+### Mac and Linus Users:

+Open your terminal in the directory of your `koinos-cli` binary and run the following command:

 ```
 ./koinos-cli
 ```
+The CLI will automatically use the `.koinosrc` file to connect to either test net or main net, then preload the listed smart contracts.

 To see a list of commands that you can call, use the following command
 ```
 list
 ```
 The output should be something similar to below.
-Be aware, if you register additional contracts in the `.koinosrc` file or remove some, this list may appear differently:
+Be aware, if you register additional contracts in the `.koinosrc` file or removed some, this list may appear differently:

 ```
 🔐 > list